ethereumclassic/ECIPs/_specs/ecip-restricted_chain_context_txs.md

 - `INELIGIBLE_MINER_LIST` `[address...]`.
 A list of addresses.
 - `MAX_ELEMENTS` `3`.
 The maximum number of addresses that can be provided.

-The `INELIGIBLE_MINER_LIST` value is an array of valid [address hashes](https://github.com/ethereum/yellowpaper/blob/41c1837f7b1ddcd65f135763c8e965146cd0ab70/Paper.tex#L321) referencing an unique set of disallowed [`beneficiary`](https://github.com/ethereum/yellowpaper/blob/41c1837f7b1ddcd65f135763c8e965146cd0ab70/Paper.tex#L336) values.
+The `INELIGIBLE_MINER_LIST` value is an array of unique, valid addresses.
+Any block containing a transaction using this value must not have a block beneficiary included in this set.

 The `INELIGIBLE_MINER_LIST` value should be of the type `[{20 bytes}+]`, where `+` means "one or more of the thing to the left."
 Non-unique values are not permitted.